 No student can be required to waive rights under Part 99 of the Code of Federal Regulations.
-However, a student may voluntarily waive the right to access confidential statements made by third parties regarding admission to educational agencies or institutions (e.g., letters of recommendation), applications for employment, or the receipt of an honor or honorary recognition.
-In case of waiver, the confidential statements will be used solely for the purposes for which they were specifically intended.
+However, a student may voluntarily waive the right to access confidential statements made by third parties regarding admission to educational agencies or institutions (e.g., letters of recommendation), applications for employment, or receiving an honor or honorary recognition.
+When a student voluntarily waives rights, Southwestern will use the confidential statements solely for the purposes for which they were specifically intended.
 Upon request, the student will be notified of the names of all persons making such confidential statements.
 If a student desires to waive the right of access, they should contact the Registrar's Office.